cmayer/PolyMoSim/README.md

 ## About the PolyMoSim program <a id="about-the-PolyMoSim-package"></a>

-PolyMoSim is a program that simulates sequence evolution of nucleotide or amino acid sequences.
-For specified evolutionary models, model parameters and phylogenetic trees, it can simulate data sets that evolved unter this tree and model.
+PolyMoSim can simulate the evolution of nucleotide or amino acid sequences for a specified evolutionary models, model parameters and phylogenetic trees.
 PolyMoSim is a fast and flexible program that supports a large number of evolutionary models, allows different models on different branches, mixture models and even a site heterogeneity that differs on different branches of the tree.

-It has been designed to test phylogenetic tree reconstruction programs and to train Machine learning models for phylogenetic reconstruction.
+It has been designed to test phylogenetic tree reconstruction programs and to train machine learning models for phylogenetic reconstruction.

 ## Compiling and installing PolyMoSim <a id="compiling-and-installing"></a>
 - Download the project or clone the project locally.
 - On the command line go to the project folder and type "make".
-- Make sure that you copy the PolyMoSim-vx.y.z program to a folder that listed in your $PATH variable, or copy it to the folder you want to use it from.
+- Make sure that you copy the PolyMoSim-vx.y.z program to a folder that is listed in your $PATH variable so that your system can always find it, copy it to the folder you want to use it from or specify the full path to the program.

 ### System requirements:  <a id="system-requirements"></a>
 PolyMoSim can be compiled on all platforms, which provide a C++ compiler.